Construction costs: $ 221,602

 The Ashaway Free Library has undergone many changes over the past one hundred and forty-four years but remains a vital center of culture and information for its community.
 The library truly is the little library with a big heart providing its 1,000 plus patrons with personalized, friendly library service and access to state of the arts information and materials in a wide variety of formats.

-The Present.
 With part time staff we operate 34 hours a week and

 · serve 16,000 visitors a year